siruguri/cptii/README.md

 * Get the latest login time for all students: `rake users:report_logins`

+# General App Usage Manual

+* Bookmark a specific screen by adding `screen=<screen_name>` to the URL as a query parameters, for example, `https://www.goalgetterapp.org/?screen=add-service` The list of screen names will be provided at a later date.

 # Using as a Counselor

 If you want to view the app as an counselor, then go to `https://www.goalgetterapp.org/?role=admin`